nielsenjared/nielsenjared.github.io/content/blog/expert/index.md

 ---
-title: "How to Be An Expert: A Guide for TODO"
+title: "How to Become An Expert: A Guide for TODO"
 date: "2023-03-31"
-description: "TODO"
-keywords: ['TODO']
+description: "Expertise is a journey, not a destination.
+This article outlines three simple steps we can take to become an expert in any domain."
+keywords: ['expert', 'expertise', 'growth mindset', 'practice']

 ---

 ![ Illustration of golden duck trophy ](./jarednielsen-expert.png)

-TODO Introduction
+Expertise is a journey, not a destination.

+There are three simple steps we can take to become an expert in any domain:

 * Assume a growth mindset